 With more than 40 percent of Nebraska children receiving free or reduced school lunches, the summer months are especially difficult for kids and their families who are at risk for hunger.
 To address this need, we partner with Food Bank for the Heartland to offer Kids Cruisin' Kitchen, a summer mobile lunch program that distributes nutritious lunches to school-aged children who might otherwise go hungry when they don't have access to school lunches.

 Because the homeless and hungry are especially vulnerable during the harsh winter months, the Winter Night Watch mobile food distribution makes multiple stops at areas where the homeless congregate.
-Between December and March every year, we distribute approximately 14,000 hot meals those in need across the Omaha metro.
+Between December and March every year, we distribute approximately 14,000 hot meals to those in need across the Omaha metro.

 Turn your passion into action.
 Share these facts with your friends and